German Football Association offices searched in tax fraud investigation | DW | 07.10.2020

 German prosecutors have searched offices of the German Football Association (DFB) in five states.
 A tax fraud investigation is looking into the conduct of six former and current DFB bosses, according to media reports.

-Frankfurt prosecutors said on Wednesday that the headquarters of the German Football Association (DFB) and the homes of DFB officials have been searched on suspicion of tax evasion, Frankfurt prosecutors said.
+Frankfurt prosecutors said on Wednesday that the headquarters of the German Football Association (DFB) — the world's biggest sports federation — and the homes of DFB officials have been searched on suspicion of tax evasion, Frankfurt prosecutors said.

 The searches were conducted in five states across Germany: Hesse, Bavaria, North-Rhine Westphalia, Lower Saxony and Rhineland-Palatinate.